 The “talkies” and Vaudeville soon arrived at the Olympia, and for more than 40 years the theater was the number one entertainment center in Miami.
 It was one of the last theaters in the country to showcase Vaudeville acts.

-Throughout its history, the Olympia – now better known as the Gusman Center – has been host to the world’s most exciting performers in the arts and entertainment community.
+Throughout its history, the Olympia – also known as the Gusman Center – has been host to the world’s most exciting performers in the arts and entertainment community.
 Cultural icons such as Elvis Presley, B.B.
-King, Luciano Pavarotti and Etta James have provided memorable evenings under the Gusman Center’s stars.
+King, Luciano Pavarotti and Etta James have provided memorable evenings under the Olympia's stars.
 The theater has also hosted today’s best-known pop stars and is a favored venue for MTV concerts.

-South Florida business tycoon and philanthropist Maurice Gusman saved the aging theater and the adjacent Olympia Office Building from demolition and donated them to the City of Miami in 1975.
-The complex was renamed the Gusman Center for the Performing Arts in his honor.
+In 1975, South Florida business tycoon and philanthropist Maurice Gusman saved the aging Olympia Theater and the adjacent Olympia Office Building from demolition and donated them to the City of Miami, and the complex was renamed the Gusman Center for the Performing Arts in his honor.
 Thanks to extensive restorations in the 1970s, overseen in part by famed architect Morris Lapidus, the theater was named to the National Register of Historic Places in 1984.

 Noted restoration architect Richard J. Heisenbottle, AIA was retained to develop an ambitious, multi-year plan for additional stabilization and restoration work.
 In order to minimize loss of income for the theater, construction was planned to occur during only the summer months, when bookings were normally at a minimum.
 Critical components were broken down into construction segments that could be completed in three months.
 During the rest of each year, the architectural and engineering team completed plans and theater management secured funds for the next round of work.